-A comprehensive roundup of the most important iPhone storage, photo, iCloud, and camera statistics for 2026 — sourced, cited, and updated regularly.
+A comprehensive roundup of the most important iPhone storage, photo, iCloud, camera, sharing, video, backup, and market-share statistics for 2026 — sourced, cited, and updated regularly.

 Key Takeaways at a Glance